JulienI9222/sep10-freedom-project/blog/entry01.md

 Getting comfortable using this type of code to build floor plans was going to take a lot of time and tinkering and I needed to be patient in this process.

-<p> When searching for resources to create my project I was coming </p>
+<p> When searching for resources to create my project I was having a hard time finding free websites to create a floor plan.
+One website I found that was helpful was <a href="[url](floorplanner.com)">Free Code Camp</a> floorplanner.com </p>